bioinformed/glu-genetics/docs/whatsnew/glu0.rst

 Version 0.54 (2007-08-07)
 =========================

-* This is the first bold step towards four major refactorings needed to bring in-memory and on-disk heterogeneous binary representations to GLU.
+* This is the first bold step toward four major refactorings needed to bring in-memory and on-disk heterogeneous binary representations to GLU.

 To recap, the advantages: